ethz-asl/unreal_airsim/README.md

 **Unreal Engine**

 Install Unreal Engine.
-This repository was developped and tested on UE 4.24, which is the recommended version.
+This repository was developped and tested on UE 4.25, which is the recommended version.
 To install UE4 on linux, you need to register with Epic Games and build it from source.
 Please follow the detailed instructions on [their website](https://docs.unrealengine.com/en-US/Platforms/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/index.html) to set everything up.
 If you plan to use *only* pre-compiled binaries as simulation worlds, this section can be omitted,

 **Airsim**

-Install *our fork* of AirSim, the UE4 Plugin:
+Install **our fork** of AirSim, the UE4 Plugin:
 ```shell script
 cd </where/to/install>
 git clone git@github.com:ethz-asl/AirSim.git